MakeMeSenpai/the_damned/README.md

 # The Damned V.0.1.3
 This is a Tower Defence Game, based on an old childhood favorite.
 Pick a Hero(/Monster) and fend off the wretched humans!
-This game is still in early development.Check out "More Lore" for deeper description.
+This game is still in early development.Check out "More Lore" for a deeper description.

 ## Index:
 1. [Checklist](#checklist)